abigailhaddad/leaderboard_analysis/readme.md

 1. Using Selenium to automatically pull the leaderboard table from the OpenAI site instead of manually copying and pasting it into an Excel file.

 2. Utilizing Selenium again to pull date information for the models that require interaction (clicking) on the model page before the commit histories become available.
+(The models currently getting dropped are: 'llama-65b' 'llama-30b' 'bigcode/starcoderplus' 'llama-13b' 'alpaca-13b'
+ 'llama-7b' 'alessandropalla/instruct_gpt2')

 Please be aware that these extensions would introduce more complexity to the script and would require additional dependencies.